-These results indicate that baselines frequently alter the document structure or reduce readability, whereas our method reliably preserves content and produces visually coherent multi-page backgrounds.
-Participants also performed an overall preference selection for each task.
-Across the 14 tasks, 83.57\% of preferences were assigned to \emph{Ours}, compared with 15.24\% for GPT-5 and only 1.43\% for BAGEL.
-This strong preference confirms that users consistently favored outputs that maintain document readability while matching the intended visual style.
+Participants additionally selected an overall preferred result for each task.
+Across the 14 tasks, 83.57\% of preferences were assigned to \emph{Ours}, compared with 15.24\% for GPT-5 and 1.43\% for BAGEL.
+These results indicate a strong user preference for outputs that preserve document structure while achieving stylistic coherence.

 \paragraph{Survey Setup and Interface.} Participants were presented with 14 evaluation tasks (7 PDF pages and 7 slides).
 For each task, the original document was shown along with three generated background–edited versions, labeled as Document A, Document B, and Document C. Each result corresponded to one of the three systems (BAGEL, GPT-5, and \emph{Ours}), but the model identities were not disclosed to participants.
 To help participants understand the intended visual concept of the document without requiring them to read the full text, two additional pieces of context were provided alongside the input document: